grafana/alloy/docs/sources/shared/deploy-alloy.md

 * Doesn’t scale separately
 * Makes resource consumption harder to monitor and predict
-* {{< param "PRODUCT_NAME" >}}s don't have a life cycle of their own, making it harder to reason about things like recovering from network outages
+* Each {{< param "PRODUCT_NAME" >}} instance doesn't have a life cycle of its own, making it harder to do things like recovering from network outages

 ### Use for